vbanai/Linear_and_Logistic_Regression_Projects/README.md

 evaluated the models by accuracy , f-score, and precision metrics.
 I made my judgement on performances on the  </br>
 basis of the f-score as in binary classification it shows the overall health of the model the best.
 Best performing </br>
 models are the 1D convolutional neural network model and the LSTM DNN on not preprocessed dataset.
 The worst </br>
-performing model is the Bag of Words Gaussian Naive Bayes technic on preprocessed dataset.Used models and their </br>
+performing model is the Bag of Words Gaussian Naive Bayes technic on preprocessed dataset.
+Used models and their </br>
 results are presented in the following table: </br>
 </br>
 <table>